 Recent Edge Hill graduates

 If you have graduated from Edge Hill within the last three years, you can access the same expert advice and guidance from Careers as a current student.
 Use the options above to book an appointment or request online support.
+If you would like to review your CV or cover letter, please complete these steps to access CareerSet.

 If you have not already registered to use our graduate service since completing your course, please click on the register option and complete your details, updating your email address to your personal account.